Skip to main content

 Only complete registrations will be taken into consideration.

-All documents must be in Dutch, English or German.
+All documents must be in Dutch, English, German or French.

 How do we assess your application?

-Maastricht University offers you the opportunity to make use of a Matching Procedure.
-The purpose of Matching is to gain a better understanding of the study programme you have chosen and how well the programme fits your needs and expectations.
+Part of your application procedure for Arts and Culture is a Matching Questionnaire.
+The purpose of Matching is for you to gain a better understanding of the study programme you have chosen, and for you and us to see if it fits well with your needs and expectations.

 Privacy statement Matching Procedure